asifrahaman13/p2_detection/README.md

 ## Formatting

-For backend:

-For linting run the following:
+For linting the backend run the following:

 ```bash
 ruff check --fix